Nashville explosion: Police, FBI hunt for bomber, more than $300G raised to find suspect

 NASHVILLE OFFICERS DISPLAYED 'TRUE HEROISM' DURING CHRISTMAS DAY EXPLOSION: FOP PRESIDENT

-Celebrities and organizations have raised more than $300,000 to help find the suspect.
+Celebrities and organizations have already raised more than $300,000 for a reward to help find the suspect.

-The Nashville Convention & Visitors Corp initially offered a $10,000 reward for anyone with information that could lead to the arrest of the perpetrator, which the organization eventually raised to $25,000, according to WKRN.
+The Nashville Convention & Visitors Corp initially offered a $10,000 reward for anyone with information that could lead to the arrest of the perpetrator, which the organization later raised to $25,000, according to WKRN.

-Others have also put money toward a reward for those with information, including FOX Sports host Clay Travis, who donated $10,000; Camping World CEO Marcus Lemonis, who donated $250,000; and owners of the Lewis Country Store, who put forward $20,000.
+Others have also put money toward a reward for those with information, including FOX Sports host Clay Travis, who gave $10,000, Camping World CEO Marcus Lemonis, who donated $250,000, and owners of the Lewis Country Store, who added $20,000.

-The explosion was connected to an RV that blew up at approximately 6:30 a.m. local time.
+The RV blew up at approximately 6:30 a.m. local time.

 It was unclear whether the remains located near the site belong to a victim of the explosion or if they were of the person responsible.
-Officials will examine the tissue, according to authorities.
+Forensic experts will examine the tissue, according to authorities.

-"This appears to have been an intentional act," Metro Nashville Police Department tweeted.
+"This appears to have been an intentional act," Metro police tweeted.
 "Law enforcement is closing downtown streets as [the] investigation continues."

-An audio warning was being broadcast from an RV just before it blew up, Drake told reporters during the news conference.
+An audio warning was broadcast from the RV just before it blew up, Drake said at the news conference.

 VEHICLE PLAYED RECORDING SAYING BOMB WOULD DETONATE, UNKNOWN IF SOMEONE INSIDE RV: POLICE